 Whew!
 Okay, I know this may seem like a lot.
 But, it’s actually quite doable and an affordable alternative to buying a complete photo booth system from a dealer.
 I hope this helps with your DIY Photo Booth build.
 It’s really not that hard to do and can save you a lot of money whether you are a start-up company or just looking to add a photo booth to your inventory.
 I will continue to update this article as time passes and add additional pictures and videos as they come available.

 Meanwhile, check out out this particular photo booth shell here and contact me if interested in building your T-20 photo booth today!
+We do offer a variety of other photo booth shells (here) for building a professional photo booth.

 Owner / Photographer